docat-org/docat/doc/getting-started.md

 docatl claim awesome-project --host http://localhost:8000
 ```

+In addition, it is possible to claim all projects with a token previously defined via environment variables
+instead of generating a new token for each project.
+This is particularly useful for CI/CD applications where the
+documentation is automatically uploaded by a build server.
+This feature needs to be enabled in the backend.
+You can
+read more about this feature in the [backend documentation](../docat/README.md).

 #### Authentication

 To make an authenticated call, specify a header with the key `Docat-Api-Key` and your token as the value: